Scoreboard: North American football

 In both the United States and Canadian football codes, the minimum details displayed are the time and score of both teams.
 A typical high school scoreboard will additionally display the down, the yardage of the line of scrimmage, the yards to go until a first down, the team with the possession (usually signified with the outline of a football in lights next to the possessing team's score) and the quarter.
 Higher levels will also include play clocks and the number of time outs left for each team.
 American football scoreboards may include a horn to signal the end of a quarter, but they are not used in larger venues.
+(Tenths of a second timing and the horn signal are not used in American Football, the horn because a play may be in progress [or an untimed down] when the time runs out, then the period ends at the conclusion of the play in progress, barring a penalty.)
 In those cases, the referee or public address announcer denotes the termination of a quarter vocally via the PA system; formerly quarter ends were denoted with the firing of a starting pistol (last used in the NFL in the 1993 season) in the era before digital timing.